-This is a pretty easy and straightforward tool to use that could pay off hugely—especially if you’re in a market with words that aren’t so easy for the average person to spell.
+This is a pretty easy and straightforward tool that can lead to major payoffs — especially if you’re in a market with words that aren’t easy for the average person to spell.

 Look through the list you get and identify some plausible typos.
 Then use another keyword tool to check the traffic of that keyword to see if it makes sense to bid on the typo.

-Google is getting much better at identifying typos, but that doesn’t mean a really common one wouldn’t be worth looking at… it may even have a lower bid than all the other correctly spelled keywords, and still yielding quality traffic.
+Google is getting much better at identifying typos, but that doesn’t mean a really common one isn’t worth looking at.
+It may even yield quality traffic at a lower bid level than the correctly spelled keywords.

-SEMrush is a popular SEO tool that does a great job of displaying the competitor information you’re after into an easily understood and easily digestible format.
+SEMrush is another popular SEO tool.
+It also does a great job of displaying the competitor information you’re after in an easy-to-understand format.

-It shows you the top organic keywords a competitor ranks for, their top paid keywords, and their main competitors when it comes to organic and paid search.
+Further, it shows you the top organic keywords a competitor ranks for, their top paid keywords, and their main competitors in organic and paid search.

-(You know, just in case you want to make sure you’re on top of your competitor’s competitors.)
+(You know, just in case you want to stay on top of your competitor’s competitors.)

-Another one that’s not so much of a tool as it is a very handy trick to have up your sleeve when you want to generate more traffic to a particular product or product line.
+This is another handy trick to have up your sleeve when you want to drive more traffic to a particular product or product line.

-When you have your base lift of keywords to describe your product, you can add cycle-specific modifiers to your ads to drive people to content that’s relevant to them at their point in the buying cycle.
+When you have your base list of keywords to describe your product, you can add cycle-specific modifiers to your ads.
+These drive people to content relevant to their stage in the buying cycle.

-For example, if you’ve got a site that sells all different kinds of smartphones, you might want to target people who are searching for the “best phones” (Top of the funnel).
+Let’s say you have a website that sells smartphones, for example.
+You might want to target people who are searching for “best phones” (a broad, top-of-the-funnel search).

-But when you take buy cycle modifiers into consideration, you’ve got things like “best phones for long battery life” or “best phones for outdoor lifestyle” as people who are at the top of the buy cycle.
+But when you take buy cycle modifiers into consideration, you can identify searches like “best phones for long battery life” or “best phones for outdoor lifestyle” as users early in their purchasing process.

-Go a little bit further down, and you may add something like “best android phones for….” or “best iPhone model for….”
-(Middle of the funnel).
+Go a little bit further down, and you can add something like “best android phones for…” to target middle-of-the-funnel searches.

 Keyword Tool claims it’s better than Google Keyword Planner or any other keyword research tool out there.

-It’s a big claim, but if you’re mainly concerned with Google rankings, they have good reasoning to back up their claims:
+That’s quite a flex, right?
+But if you’re concerned with Google rankings, they have a solid case to back up their claims.

-Basically, they use Google Autocomplete, but show you way more than just the 3-5 searches that pop up on your screen when you’re searching Google for yourself… which can mean 750 or more long-tail, spot-on keywords that are exactly relevant to what your target audience is actually searching.
+Basically, they use Google Autocomplete.
+But you see way more than the 3-5 searches that appear when you search Google yourself.
+This can mean 750 or more long-tail, spot-on keywords that are relevant to what your target audience is actually searching for.

-This can help you with your SEO more than Google Keyword Planner because since Google Keyword Planner is aimed around pay per click and helping Google make money, Keyword Tool claims Google will purposefully hide some long-tail keywords that could be profitable for you but not for Google.
+This can help you with your SEO more than Google Keyword Planner.
+Since Google Keyword Planner is directed at pay per click and helping Google make money, Keyword Tool claims Google will purposefully hide some long-tail keywords that could be profitable for you but not for Google.

 To use the tool, you just need to type in a term in the search box on the top of your home page.
-They give you the long list of keywords for free, but ask you to upgrade for the search volume, cost per click, and competition levels.
+They give you the long list of keywords for free, but ask you to upgrade for the search volume, cost per click, and competition level metrics.

-Buzzsumo is more about finding content that performs best in the subject area you’re concerned about rather than finding direct, specific, long-tail keywords for your to optimize your site around.
+Buzzsumo is more about finding high-performing content in your niche than direct, specific, long-tail keywords to mine for optimization.